 People who smoke often make several attempts to quit before they succeed.
-Following some simple strategies and getting extra support when you need it can help you to stop smoking and avoid relapses.
+Following some simple strategies and getting extra support when you need it can help you to stop smoking completely.

-Quit courses, counselling and telephone support can provide extra support.
+Telephone support, counselling, and SMS or internet tools can provide extra support.
 Nicotine replacement therapy is available from pharmacists and supermarkets, or your doctor can prescribe medication or subsidised nicotine patches to help you quit.

 Wanting to quit smoking

 Around 13 per cent of the Australian population smokes every day and most people who smoke want to quit.
-According to Quit statistics, 81 per cent of Victorians who smoke have tried to kick the habit at least once, while about 40 per cent try to quit each year.
+According to Quit statistics, 81 per cent of Victorians who smoke have tried to kick the habit at least once, while about half try to quit each year.